Psychology

 PSYCHOLOGY 110—INTRODUCTION TO PSYCHOBIOLOGY AND COGNITION (NS)

 Fall, Spring.
 Credit, three hours.
-Introduction to the biological basis of behavior and the experimental approach to cognition.
+Introduction to the biological basis of behavior and the experimental approach to learning, memory, and thinking.

 PSYCHOLOGY 111—INTRODUCTION TO PSYCHOLOGY II: DEVELOPMENT, SOCIAL BEHAVIOR, AND INDIVIDUAL DIFFERENCES (SS)